Fractured Magic: Chapter Fifteen

 “About Dinara.
 She...pushes.
 Right where it hurts.
 You’ve probably figured this out already, but I don’t like remembering my time with Unity, let alone talking about it.
 Dinara thinks all wounds can be healed by talking.”

 “I get it,” Maebhe said.
 This time, she did.
 She had her own past that she hated to remember.
 “Kieran’s the same way.
-When I wouldn’t talk to him about our parents’ death, he found Ide.
+When I wouldn’t talk to him about our parents’ death, he found Íde.
 Someone who listens.
 But I...well, anyway, if this is your way of asking me not to tell her, I won’t.”

 Roman sighed, and there was no mistaking the relief in it.
 “Thank you.”

 Roman snorted.
-For all his talk of words not healing wounds, his step seemed lighter now that he’d spilled some secrets.
+For all his talk of words not healing wounds, his step seemed lighter now that he’d spilled some of his secrets.
 “Hold your hands behind your back, like they’re tied,” he said, face settling back into a serious mask.

 “Where are the other orinians being kept?”
 Roman asked, tone haughty.

 “This floor, block six, sir,” the guard said, his eyes trained deferentially on the ground.
-Maebhe hoped he wouldn’t notice the blood spattered on Roman’s boots.
-But then, maybe that was a common sight when it came to these Enforcers.
+Maebhe hoped he wouldn’t notice the blood spattered on Roman’s boots, but then, maybe that was a common sight when it came to these Enforcers.
 Maebhe doubted this guard’s fearful respect was merely a matter of rank.

-Maebhe, in contrast, slunk along quietly behind him.
-The normaly of those barracks had lulled her into a sense of comfort; even with the fighting, she’d been able to forget where they were.
-Now, it was impossible.
+She didn’t protest when Roman grabbed her arm again and dragged her into the prison, conveniently blocking the view of her unbound wrists with his body as he did.
+He released her as soon as they were inside, shot her a cheery wink, and started down a hallway seemingly at random.
+Compared to his demeanor back in those barracks, he’d lightened considerably, practically cheerful.
+In contrast, Maebhe slunk along quietly behind him.
+The normalcy of those barracks had lulled her into a sense of comfort; even with the fighting, she’d been able to forget where they were.
+Now, there was no forgetting.
 Stone floors, cold brick walls, and iron-barred cells surrounded her on all sides.
 This was nothing like Orean’s cramped, underfunded prison, which she’d toured when briefly considering a criminal justice major.
 Even without Unity’s crest stamped onto every flat surface, a prison of this magnitude could belong to no one else.

 “Why...?” she whispered.